 Vattenriket is putting out binoculars so that you can get a closer look and there is a watchtower where you can see the birds from above.

 Did you know that cranes are the tallest birds in Europe?
 They can become 1,3 meters tall and weigh between 4 and 7 kilos.
 Cranes couple for life and they live between 25 – 30 years.
 How cute is that?
 Pulken, where they stop to eat and to show themselves is like a bed and breakfast for them.
 Here they are safe from the foxes and since they get food here they stay here for a couple of weeks.
 The fact is that there are a lot of people coming here to see the cranes.
 Vattenriket is a great place and they really take care of the environment.

 Our experience of Pulken

-Ok so we are not devoted bird watchers but we did enjoy to see the cranes.
+Ok so we are not that devoted to bird watching but we did enjoy seeing the cranes.
 Probably because there were so many of them there and that’s not a thing that you see every day.
 I also love the fact that these are wild cranes and that we are only there to watch them from a distance.
 We are not looking at caged animals for our own amusement but free birds.
-Birds acting like they should!
-For people that are interested in bird watching I can truly recommend that you come to Pulken in late March, beginning of April to see them.
+Birds acting as they should!
+For people that are interested in bird watching, I can truly recommend that you come to Pulken in late March, beginning of April to see them.

 Make sure that you have time to spend here.
 We saw a lot of people that brought some coffee and sandwiches.
 They put out blankets in the grass and just enjoyed themselves while watching the cranes.
 Sure this is a cool thing to have seen and there are a lot of them.
-Last years count (2016) was 6000 cranes.
-Wonder if 2017 will brake that record.
+Last year’s count (2020) was 7100 cranes in one day at the most.
+Wonder if 2021 will break that record.
 Record or not there are cranes everywhere and they are LOUD!